sinzlab/datajoint-cleaner/README.md

 ![Black](https://github.com/cblessing24/datajoint-cleaner/workflows/Black/badge.svg)

 ## Configuration
 The cleaner will look for a TOML file called `datajoint-cleaner.toml` in the current working directory to configure itself.
-The configuration file must have two top-level tables called `database_servers` and `minio_server` and an array of tables called `cleaning_runs`.
+The configuration file must have two top-level tables called `database_servers` and `storage_servers` and an array of tables called `cleaning_runs`.

 ### Specifying Database Servers
 Database servers are specified in the top-level `database_servers` table.
 Each key in the table corresponds to a distinct database server.
 The value of each key must be a table that contains the following keys: `host`, `user` and `password`.